Skip to main content

 Options in the config file are grouped by sections which start with a header.
 For example, the audio section begins with [audio] and continues until the next header is encountered.

-The root section does not start with a section header and is the only section that behaves this way.
+The global settings section does not start with a section header and is the only section that behaves this way.
 It's reserved for certain options that affect all parts of Core or the config file itself.

 config_schema = 1